V-cut Lacrosse indoor girls' winter training is 1.75 hours of intense

 7:30pm ~ 1st session ends & 2nd session of V-cut Lacrosse on-field

-9:00pm ~ Q & A for Advanced Session with College Coach
+9:00pm ~ Q & A for parents & players of Advanced Session with College Coach

 9:15pm ~ 2nd session ends